A blurry screencap from the surviving kinescope of Lanza's initial moments on Shower of Stars, 28 October 1954

-Lanza would sing live on television on two subsequent occasions, one of which has been preserved on film (his second appearance at the London Palladium in 1957).
-Considering that he gave over 150 concerts in his brief career, that is a meagre sampling indeed, and made all the more frustrating by the knowledge that we live in an age in which every Bocelli or Watson concert is faithfully captured in pristine digital quality.
-But let's be grateful for the two brief concerts that we do have on film.
+Lanza would sing live on television on two subsequent occasions, only one of which has been preserved on film.
+Considering that he gave over 150 concerts in his brief career, that is a meagre sampling indeed, and made all the more frustrating by the knowledge that we live in an age in which every Bocelli concert is faithfully captured in pristine digital quality.
+But let us be grateful for the two brief concerts that we do have on film.

 And out there that October night some chastened reporters suddenly had a lot of explaining to do.